 If a student's existing job changes during TF I, even if the change takes place within the same agency, it is imperative that the student notify the Department of Field Education immediately; a new agency executive agreement must be submitted before field practicum planning can begin.
 If the student becomes employed at a new agency, the new agency must agree to sponsor the student, and the School will work with the agency to provide a proper field practicum assignment for the residency year.
 Any new job, at any agency, must be approved as a residency placement by the Department of Field Education; and the Department may delay residency placement until it determines that the student has acclimated fully enough to begin a meaningful field placement.
-If the student becomes employed at a new agency that does not agree to sponsor the student, or if the student becomes unemployed, the student must decide whether to pursue a "self-financed" placement assigned by the School or to defer entrance into TF II.
-Self-financed placements must be structured so that the student is in placement during regular weekday business hours Monday-Friday.
+If the student becomes employed at a new agency that does not agree to sponsor the student, or if the student becomes unemployed, the student must decide whether to pursue a "self-financed" placements must be structured so that the student is in placement during regular weekday business hours Monday-Friday.
 The School cannot provide paid placements or evening and/or weekend placements.